Digital Marketing Management MScStudy level: Postgraduate

 As part of the Coventry Business School, this course will take place primarily in the Faculty of Business and Law building and with that you have access to a number of innovative learning spaces4.

-- DigiComm Lab allows you to use the latest industry-standard marketing and advertising software and devices to support your creative development.
+Designed to build creative minds, the DigiComm Lab is currently equipped with the latest industry-standard marketing and advertising software and devices to support your creative development.

 Careers and opportunities